SonicHedghog/Senior-Fit/README.md

 ## Reporting Issues

-If you have any problems, please reach out or post your problem in issues if it's appropriate.
+If you have any problems, please reach out or post your problem in the Issues if it's appropriate.